 The items for completion at this meeting include:

-The family meeting brings all the parties together to discuss the program and set the expectations for the coming months.
-Since this is a long-term relationship, an outline of the process is discussed and a broad framework for achieving family objectives is portrayed.
-This meeting includes the 2 parents, the student(s), and Jeffrey Morrison.
+The initial financial meeting with the parents outlines the program and sets the expectations for the coming months.
+Since this is a long-term relationship, the details of the financial review process is discussed and a broad framework for achieving family objectives is portrayed.
+This meeting includes the 2 parents and Jeffrey Morrison.